fr3e1/30-2-notes/Social 30-2/Chapter 4/Chapter 4.md

 ### The Invisible Hand
 A metaphor inspired by Adam Smith that describes the incentives which free markets sometimes create for self-interested people to accidentally act in the public interest, even when this is not something they intended.

+He believed that the invisible hand had to move freely for this to happen to its full extent

+there motivation would come from self interest, greed, and competition

+Smith would have been against ideas such as
+* Trade embargos
+* tariffs
+* sales taxes
+* government run monopolies
+* misuse of public funds

+# ** Competition is vital to an economy, as it encourages us to become better, stronger, faster, and smarter

+## Adam Smith did not say there was no role for government.
+Rather Smith believed in the ideal of a limited government.
+According to Smith what was the appropriate role for government?

+it is important to note that Smith did see a use for a limited role for the government
+* to protect the security of individuals
+* protect private property
+* enforce laws that protected individual rights
+* maintaining public works

+## In the bottom left hand corner of page 104 there is a description about how wages could be set either by a workers association like a guild or a union, or simply through supply and demand.
+Describe how supply and demand would work to set swages.
+There is a natural cycle to the economy
+When the economy s good they call it a boom
+When the economy is bad they call it a bust

+You need employees to sell a product

 # Origins of western democratic liberalism
 * In the 1700 and 1800 the royal families had absolute power and wealth